idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ```

 Due to the consistent interface for solid properties, a different solid can be substituted in the
-input file be changing the type of the userobject.
+input file by changing the type of the userobject.
 For example, to set thermal properties
 with a general functional dependence instead, the solid property module section of
 the input file is: